 In 2017 I was the convenor of the symposium Researching, Writing and Exhibiting Photography, which brought together academics, artists and curators interested in exploring how these three activities are central to the production of our knowledge about photography (more information at http://rwepsymposium.weebly.com/).

 I am a member of the European Society for the History of Photography and of the Società Italiana per lo Studio della Fotografia.
-I have published in journals including History of Photography; Photography and Culture; Science Museum Group Journal; Source: Thinking Through Photography; and Trigger.
+I have published in titles including History of Photography; Photography and Culture; Science Museum Group Journal; Source: Thinking Through Photography; and Trigger.